ram-arrowebs/rajalcoholprices/README.md

 #### PapaParse and Datatable

 Datatable is used as presentation layer and the PapaParse fetches data from Google Sheets CSV output, converts into JSON and feeds into Datatable.
-All in a single line of code
+The crux of the funtions happen in these lines below.
+The code has been modified to add a little bit of styling.

     Papa.parse(google_sheet_csv, {
         download: true,